markaguiar/TheEconomicsofSovereignDebt/README.md

 ## Replication files for <ins>The Economics of Sovereign Debt and Default </ins>
 ### by Mark Aguiar and Manuel Amador

+### Overview
 This repository replicates the computations and figures presented in the manuscript.
-The folders labelled by chapter number contain the basic code to construct the respective chapter's output, with calls to the underlying computation programs contained in the SRC folder.
+All code is written for Julia.

-We are especially grateful to Stelios Fourakis, who wrote the code for the quantitative models.
+We are especially grateful to Stelios Fourakis, who wrote the original code for the quantitative models.
+The code in this repository has been written by the authors based on that original code.

-### Chapter 5

-one_period_bond_models.jl computes twelve models and generates all figure and tables in the text.
-It calls two files from the "src" folder:  (i) OnePeriodDebt_Methods.jl, which computes the model, and (ii) OnePeriodDebt_Simulations.jl, which simulates the model

-### Chapter 7
+### Installation

-The continuous time model is solved, and associated Figures 7.3-7.5 produced, by simple_ltb_model.jl, which calls longbonds_cont_time.jl from the "src" folder.

-The long-term bond quantitative model has a similar set of files as Chapter 5's one-period bond model.
-LT_bond_models.jl is the front end that generates figures and tables, calling from "src" the two files LongTermDebt_Methods.jl and LongTermDebt_Simulations.jl.
-Note that names of some immutable element names are common across the programs of Chapters 5 and 7, so each needs to start with a new session.
+The code is written to be a self-contained "package."
+The Project.toml and Manifest.toml files contain information on dependencies and should not be edited or changed.
+To install all necessary packages, open a julia prompt at the root of this repository and type:

+    julia> using Pkg
+    julia> Pkg.activate(".")
+    julia> Pkg.instantiate()

+The above will download the packages needed to run the code.
+After this step, the files in the "scripts" subfolder can be run.

+### Replicating Figures and Tables

+The replication programs are in the "scripts" subfolder:
+  1. Chapter5.jl contains the code to replicate tables and figures from Chapter 5.
+  2. Chapter7.jl contains the code to replicate the tables and figures from Chapter 7 Section 7.9.

+   These two files utilize plotting_functions.jl, which contain code for formatting figures as they appear in the manuscript.

+  3. The file Chapter7_simplemodel.jl in the "Ch7_simplemodel" subfolder contains the code to generate figures for Sections 7.6 and 7.7 of Chapter 7.
+This file uses longbonds_cont_time.jl.

+   All figures are saved to the "output" subfolder.

+### The SRC Folder

+The "src" folder contains the code used to compute the quantitative sovereign bond models of Chapters 5 and 7.
+It is not necessary to access these files directly.
+The relevant types and functions are collected in the LTBonds module, which is imported by the files in the scripts subfolder.